arcuri82/web_development_and_api_design/les08/readme_authentication.md

   account with a username of your choice.
   Note: it is important to use a different browser to not share authentication cookies.
-* On `B`, while still logged in, open the malware pages via a HTTP server.
+* On `B`, while still logged in, open the CSRF pages via a HTTP server.
 For example, in WebStorm, right-click on those HTML files and choose "Open in Browser".
-* You should verify that both `index-ajax.form.html` and `index-ajax.form.html` do fail to steal money.
+* You should verify that both `index-ajax-json.html` does fail to steal money.
   Check in the console logs that this is due to CORS.
-  However, `index_form-post.html` should manage to steal money.
+  However, `index-form-post.html` and `index-ajax-form.html` should manage to steal money.
+  (Note: in the past, old browsers preflighted all AJAX requests, so `index-ajax-form.html` was blocked.)
   To see the stolen money, you will need to refresh the home page (and log in again) in both `A` and `B`.
   On the other hand, `index-form-get.html` can display sensitive